 Things that may help your condition

-Tell your doctor as soon as possible if you do not feel well while taking APO-Lansoprazole ODT.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking APO-Lansoprazole ODT.

 - Vomiting or nausea